Hyatt FIND Auctions: Why One Bad Bid Can Burn Tens of Thousands of Points

 Standard advice for any auction, but it really matters here.
 If there's any meaningful chance you'll miss the date, don't bid.
 Hyatt doesn't care about your reasons.

-2. Check the refund policy per experience
+2. Check the cancellation policy per experience

 3. Consider trip insurance for big FIND wins

-4. Points aren't held during bidding — but they're deducted on win
+4. Points aren't held during bidding, but they're deducted on win

 Hyatt doesn't place a hold on your points balance while you're mid-auction.
 This is different from some other auction platforms.
 If you place a proxy max bid for 200,000 points, those points stay in your account, usable for other redemptions, until you actually win.

-Worth knowing because if you drain your balance on an award booking mid-auction and end up winning a FIND lot with insufficient points, the win itself can be invalidated.
+Worth knowing, because if you drain your balance on an award booking mid-auction and end up winning a FIND lot with insufficient points, the win itself can be invalidated.
 Don't split your balance mid-window.

 5. The 3-day deduction window

 When you win, points are deducted from your World of Hyatt account within approximately 3 days of the purchase completing.
 Not instantly.
 If you're watching for confirmation, give it the grace period before escalating to support.
+You can browse the live Hyatt FIND catalog to see what's open right now before you commit.

 When FIND is still worth bidding on